 For those hosting a party, be sure to provide food as well as alcohol, and monitor the speed at which your guests are consuming drinks.
 It is a good idea to provide non-alcoholic drinks as well.

 Most importantly, friends and party hosts need to take care of all guests to make sure that no one drives drunk.
 Designate at least one sober driver, or make arrangements for taxi services before kick-off.
 That way, there is no question about how guests will be getting home.

-With extra enforcement this weekend, Super Bowl partiers are at a higher risk for a DUI charge, which comes with serious penalties.
+With extra enforcement, this weekend, Super Bowl parties are at a higher risk for a DUI charge, which comes with serious penalties.
 But this is a safety issue as well.
 WisDOT reports that alcohol-related crashes in Wisconsin kill or injure someone every two hours.
 That number is sure to be higher during an event like the Super Bowl.

 For Wisconsinites there is no bigger celebration than cheering on the Packers in the Super Bowl.
 This weekend will be a lot of fun, but only if we celebrate safely.
 If you’re drinking this weekend, let someone else drive.